Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Converters/BooleanToGrayscaleConverter.md

 ### FalseResult

-The value a input value of false will be converted to.The default value is`0`.
+The value a input value of false will be converted to.
+The default value is`0`.